twehler/anti_adhd_timer/README.md

+required packages: xsct, wmcrtl

 SUMMARY:

-This application combines two functionalities: Holding you accountable for your tasks and fixing your bedtime in a healthy way, with you being in 100% control over everything!
+This application combines two functionalities: Holding you accountable to a self-set schedule and fixing your bedtime in a healthy way, with you being in 100% control over everything!
+It also divides the time spaces into fully-fledged Pomodoro-blocks.
+At the end of every Pomodoro session, it openes a "log-file", where you can specify what you did during the last Pomodoro-session.
+This file won't disappear from the top of the screen until you close it.

+Despite the rigorous structure, this application will make your life very stress-free compared to before, since you can now empty your head and purely focus on your activities!

 HOW TO USE: